Full breakfast

-A full breakfast or fry-up is a substantial cooked breakfast meal often served in Britain and Ireland.
-Depending on the region, it may also be referred to as a full English, a full Irish, full Scottish, full Welsh or Ulster fry.
+A full breakfast or fry-up is a substantial cooked breakfast meal often made in Great Britain and Ireland.
+Depending on the region where it is served a full breakfast, or one of its variants, may also be referred to as a full English, full Scottish, full Welsh, full Irish fry up, or Ulster fry.
+Other variants of the full breakfast are made elsewhere.

-The typical ingredients are bacon, sausages, eggs, black pudding, tomatoes, mushrooms, and fried bread or toast and the meal is often served with tea.
+The typical ingredients of a full breakfast are bacon, sausages, eggs, black pudding, tomatoes, mushrooms, and fried bread or toast.
+The meal is often served with tea.
 Baked beans, hash browns, and coffee (in place of tea) are common contemporary but non-traditional inclusions.

-The fried breakfast became popular in Great Britain and Ireland during the Victorian era; while the term "full breakfast" does not appear, a breakfast of "fried ham and eggs" is in Isabella Beeton's Book of Household Management (1861).
+Fried breakfasts became popular in Great Britain and Ireland during the Victorian era; while the term "full breakfast" does not appear, a breakfast of "fried ham and eggs" is in Isabella Beeton's Book of Household Management (1861).